spacetelescope/ins-jwst-community-software/tier1_standards/ci.md

 # Software Must Use Continuous Integration

-This is one of the tier 1 software standards.
-See full list [here](tier1_standards_overview.md)
+This is one of the tier 1 standards.
+See full list [on the overview page](tier1_standards_overview.md).

 ## Short description
-Continuous integration (CI) is a practice where developers regularly integrate their code into the main repository and validate their changes by running automated builds and tests.
-This integration should happen often, up to multiple times per day, but the exact frequency will depend on the needs of the project.
+Continuous Integration (CI) is a practice where developers regularly integrate their code changes into the main repository and validate their changes by running automated builds and tests.
+This integration should occur before code changes are merged into production to ensure that the new changes do not break the existing software.

-## Importance of standard
+## Importance of this standard
 CI's automated building and testing allows developers to:
 - Reduce their manual testing effort
 - Avoid long integration processes for large code changes
-- Merge and test changes in small increments with no fear of breaking the code base
+- Test changes before merging to avoid breaking the code base
-- Find bugs early
+- Find bugs early in the development
-- Have code changes be more visible to other team members

 ## Options for this standard
-A summary of the different CI options available at STScI, see the STScI Style Guide on CI [here](https://github.com/spacetelescope/style-guides/blob/master/guides/python-testing.md/#continuous-integration)
+For a summary of the different CI options available at STScI, see the STScI Style Guide on CI [here](https://github.com/spacetelescope/style-guides/blob/master/guides/python-testing.md/#continuous-integration)

 ## How to apply this standard
 **TODO** Steps a team would need to take to be compliant with this standard